Elder Care Expense Planner

 Long-term care insurance can offset a portion of nursing home or assisted living expenses, but policies must be purchased well before coverage is needed.
 Medicare generally does not pay for extended custodial care, though it may cover skilled nursing after a hospitalization.
 Medicaid may help those with limited assets, but eligibility rules vary by state.
 Understanding these programs ahead of time ensures you are prepared should circumstances change rapidly.

 Costs vary widely based on location, facility type, and the level of medical care required.
 Inflation can also change expenses significantly over time.
-This calculator provides a useful ballpark figure, yet you should revisit the estimate periodically and adjust for market trends.
+This calculator assumes a constant monthly cost and does not include tax implications or investment returns on saved funds.
+Revisit the estimate periodically and adjust for market trends.
 Always consult financial and legal professionals when planning for long-term support.

 Related Calculators